verdexlab/verdex/README.md

 🪶 Verdex relies solely on **non-aggressive methods**, in particular by using mostly static assets (javascript, css and html files).

 🎯 Currently, Verdex supports detecting versions of **Keycloak** and **NextCloud** (see [Products](https://verdex-docs.mintlify.app/essentials/products) documentation).

+🌪️ Verdex has a Standard mode and an Expert mode with more advanced features, such as [vulnerabilities listing](https://verdex-docs.mintlify.app/expert/vulnerabilities).

 ⚠️ Any unauthorized use of Verdex to analyze or exploit online services is strictly prohibited and violates both our license agreement and applicable laws. **Verdex must be used with explicit authorization from the owner or administrator of the targets being scanned**.